brunnerh/autocomplete/README.md

 An autocomplete component which can be used as a regular ES module import or as a [*Svelte*][svelte] component.

-It has no dependencies, handles synchronous and asynchronous data sources and escapes any HTML automatically.
+It has no dependencies, handles synchronous and asynchronous data sources, supports item templating and escapes any HTML automatically.

+([Change log][changelog])

 ## Install